-The company has developed risk management policy mainly covering the following areas ofconcerns
+The company has developed Risk Management Policy mainly covering the following areas ofconcerns

 2. The Company's risk and control policy is designed to provide reasonable assurancethat objectives are met by integrating management control into daily operation byensuring all the Compliance.

-At the Annual General Meeting held on 30th September 2014 M/s.
+At the 40th Annual General Meeting M/s.
 C.L.
-Ostwal & Co.Chartered Accountants were appointed as statutory auditors of the Company tohold office till the conclusion of the Annual General Meeting to be held in the calendaryear 2024.
+Ostwal & Co.(FRN -002850C)Chartered Accountants was re-appointed as statutory auditors of the Company tohold office till the conclusion of the Annual General Meeting to be held in the calendaryear 2024.

 All related party transactions wherever entered into during the financial year were onarm's length basis and were in the ordinary course of the business.
 There are nomaterially significant related party transactions made by the company with Promoters KeyManagerial Personnel or other designated persons which may have potential conflict withinterest of the company at large.